restic/restic/doc/manual_rest.rst

       rebuild-index Build a new index file
       restore       Extract the data from a snapshot snapshots     List all snapshots
-      tag           Modify tags on snapshots
+      stats         Count up sizes and show information about repository data tag           Modify tags on snapshots
       unlock        Remove locks other processes created
       version       Print version information